felixc/rexiv2/README.md

 [Exiv2][exiv2-dl]; [gexiv2][gexiv2-dl].

-On a Linux system, you can typically install these dependencies through your package manager.
+On a Linux system, you can typically install these dependencies through your package manager (look for packages with names like “libgexiv2-dev”).
 Mac OS X users may also have this option through unofficial package management systems.
 Note that to build rexiv2 from source you may need not just the library packages, but the “dev” versions of them as well.

 [exiv2-dl]:  http://www.exiv2.org/download.html
 [gexiv2-dl]: https://wiki.gnome.org/Projects/gexiv2/BuildingAndInstalling